 After writing hundreds of articles, reviewing thousands of individual products, and hearing countless stories from consumers like you, the HighYa team knows a thing or two about scams.
-We created this section of our website to provide actionable information that you can put to immediate use to avoid scams and shop smarter.
+We created this section of our website to provide actionable information that you can put to immediate use to avoid scams and shop safer online.
+Below, are our top tips, followed by detailed articles and guides:

 Whether by phone or email, never give out your (or your family members’):